-- After the women’s national team won the European Championships in 2003 and 2005, Volleyball has been consistently growing in popularity.
+- After the Polish women won the European Championships in 2003 and 2005, Volleyball has been consistently growing in popularity.
 The men’s team won the same championships in 2014 and 2018.

-- The successes of Adam Małysz and Kamil Stoch have helped ski jumping become the most-watched winter sport in Poland
+- The successes of the Polish names of Adam Małysz and Kamil Stoch have helped ski jumping become the most-watched winter sport in Poland

 - Robert Kubica was the first, and to date only, Polish Formula 1 driver

 - Poland is the third most successful country that’s never hosted the Olympics.

 - Olympic medals won by Polish athletes:

 - The definition of ‘traditional Polish food’ is very regionally influenced, owing to the constant changing of the borders.